drupke/questfit/README.md

 ## DETAILED USAGE

+`questfit` and `ideos_readcf` are used to peform the spectral fitting.
+The other `ideos_*` routines are for collating the PAH fluxes for input to the IDEOS database.

 The control file (*.cf) consists of 10 space-separated text columns of any width:

 | A          	| B            	| C   	| D   	| E        	| F    	| G  	| H 	| I    	| J   	|